leo0-07/dStorage/README.md

 My first studdies are turned to only build an simple environment.

-This environment create sqlite database, and make one integration with this database and Tk ***GUI* and __CLI__ simple iterfaces.
+This environment create sqlite database, and make one integration with this database and Tk **GUI** and __CLI__ simple iterfaces.

-On the second moment i try made one CLI interface on same database controoled by class.
+On the second moment i try made one CLI interface on same database controlled by base class structures.

 This goal, are satisfied.